 The Company does not believe its activities in Chile are illegal based on external legal opinions obtained in previous years, and updated external legal opinions supporting the Company's assertions.
 The Company had previously not registered for the Chilean VAT on digital service providers as the Company believed the application of VAT on gross customer deposits, as previously clarified by the SII, prior to the March 2023 resolution, did not represent a reasonable application of the law to the economic substance of the Company's services; this previous application would have resulted in a material loss to the Company.
 The Company believes that Chilean tax laws and regulations support that only the fees directly charged by the Company's platform, primarily poker fees, should be the taxable base for the Chilean digital VAT and has obtained an external legal opinion supporting this position, the application of which would not have a material impact to the Company's financial statements.
 However, as a result of the SII excluding the Company's activities from the digital VAT registration, we no longer believe a liability is probable for the past activities as of December 31, 2022 as the Company is now effectively prevented from complying with the digital VAT law.
 However, there is uncertainty as to the regulated environment, what amounts may be ultimately due on our previous activities and the ability to operate in this jurisdiction until the SII resolves the position.
 Resolution of this matter may result in fines, penalties, additional expenses or require us to exit the market.
-Revenues from Chile represented 29% and 31% of total consolidated revenue for the three months ended March 31, 2023 and 2022, respectively.
+Revenues from Chile represented 33.4% and 28.7% of total consolidated revenue for the three months ended June 30, 2023 and 2022, respectively, and 31.0% and 29.7% for the six months ended June 30, 2023 and 2022, respectively.